 belief as a leftover from the days of carburetors.

-This article by Business Insider quotes an engineer who explains that because of electronic fuel injection, your car compensates for the cold temperature, and idling your engine to warm it up pumps extra fuel into your engine
+This article by Washington Post quotes an engineer who explains that because of electronic fuel injection, your car compensates for the cold temperature, and idling your engine to warm it up pumps extra fuel into your engine

 unnecessarily, which can strip your pistons of oil and damage components.